Drum, Warble, Hum, Buzz, Trill

 Drum, Warble, Hum, Buzz, Trill, 2023, Wood, metal, plastic, cloth, plaster, resin, paper clay, cotton paper, magnets, electronics, sound, approximately 4′ x 8′ x 4′

 Birds and insects demonstrate remarkable artistry.
 While they are inherently “of nature,” their behaviors produce artifice, as seen in their crafted nests, intricate vocalizations, and winged dances.
-Using mechanical synthesis, “Drum, Warble, Hum, Buzz, Trill” portrays the rhythms and tonalities expressed by animals and plants in the trees of coastal Southern Massachusetts.
-By integrating organic materials with technological components, I developed an auditory experience that blurs the dichotomy between biological and artificial.
+Using mechanical synthesis, “Drum, Warble, Hum, Buzz, Trill” is an artificial ecosystem that portrays the rhythms and tonalities expressed by animals and plants in the trees of coastal Southern Massachusetts.
+By integrating organic materials with technological components, I developed an auditory experience agnostic to whether it is biological or artificial.

-The idea for this project emerged during my hikes along the forested coast of the East Bay, where I live.
-I was particularly drawn to the rhythmic pecking of woodpeckers—rapid rolling bursts that sounded like acoustic telegraphs, calling and responding between treetops.
-These rhythms were accompanied by the melodic warbling of songbirds and the soft rustling of leaves, forming intricate soundscapes that often seemed unnoticed by other hikers.
-My sensitivity to subtle auditory details prompted me to reinterpret the experiences into a multidirectional sound installation, bringing the layered soundscapes into a format more accessible at the human ear level.
+The idea for this project came during my hikes along the forested coast and marshes of the East Bay, where I live.
+I was especially drawn to the rhythmic pecking of woodpeckers—quick, rolling bursts that sounded like marimba telegraphs, calling and responding between treetops.
+These rhythms were complemented by the melodic warbling of songbirds and the gentle rustling of leaves, creating a complex soundscape that seemed to go unnoticed by other hikers.
+I was inspired to reinterpret these experiences into a multidirectional kinetic sound installation, making the percussive soundscapes more accessible to the human ear.

-I worked with various materials to capture the drumming of woodpeckers, the buzzing of insects, and birds chirping.
-I used motors and electromagnets to activate wooden structures to emulate the sounds.
-These structures actuate found wooden objects, incorporating the wood into the mechanical design, maintaining a cohesive timbre.
+I worked with various materials to interpret the drumming of woodpeckers, the buzzing of insects, and birds chirping.
+I used motors and electromagnets to activate wooden structures, producing the sounds.
+These bird-shaped structures actuate found wooden objects, incorporating the wood into the mechanical design, maintaining a cohesive timbre.
 Some instruments feature percussive actuators with custom electromagnet designs, while others include motorized Audubon bird callers.
 A wasp nest horn sculpture incorporates five tuned kazoo chambers driven by a sub-speaker.
 The acoustic performance is controlled by electronics, creating a dynamic rhythmic approach that merges organic-like patterns with human-centered musical forms.

 Drum Warble Hum Buzz Trill